nateASC4/Final/README.md

 # Final
-This is my final project for my Spring Semester college class of CS174
+This is the final project for Frederick Griffin, Seraiah Kutai, Nate Antwi, and Jeff MacAbee's Spring Semester college class of CS174